IKIM-Essen/ClusterDocs/docs/examples/interactive-workflows.md

 | `examples/interactive-workflows/shiny` | Shiny development session inside a Slurm allocation, bound to loopback. |
 | `examples/interactive-workflows/notebooks` | Small synthetic Python and R notebooks for classroom use. |

+The Python and R batch examples use `cpu_short` because they finish quickly.
+Jupyter and Shiny use bounded `interactive` allocations and must be stopped when the attended session ends.
+Long runners belong in restartable `sbatch` jobs on regular compute, not on interactive nodes.

 ## Security boundaries

 - Interactive servers bind only to `127.0.0.1`.